What’s possible

 Instead of reacting quickly, they:

-• considered what might be underneath
+consider what might be underneath

-• adjusted their response
+adjust their response

 These shifts led to:

-• more productive interactions
+more productive interactions

-• greater student engagement
+greater student engagement and progressive growth

-• a stronger sense of connection in the classroom
+a stronger sense of connection in the classroom

 This work is ongoing.